Youth Liberation Front protest in Seattle recalls familiar police standoffs as federal agents stay out of view

 One police officer in riot gear wore a patch that read, “Stop screaming, I’m scared too.”

 Police said some in the crowd threw explosive devices toward officers.
-Seattle police said three officers were injured, two who returned to work and one who was hospitalized with a leg injury “caused by an explosive.”
+Seattle police said 21 officers were injured, including one who was hospitalized with a leg injury “caused by an explosive.”
 Harborview spokesperson Susan Gregg confirmed an officer was admitted with a knee injury and said he was in satisfactory condition.

 The full scope of injuries was not immediately clear Saturday evening.
 The Seattle Fire Department responded to multiple calls in the area, but could not immediately give an accurate assessment of protest-related injuries, a spokesperson said.